unitaryfund/mitiq/docs/source/guide/guide-executors.rst

 Qiskit: Density-matrix Simulation with Depolarizing Noise
 -----------------------------------------------------------

-Analogous to the Cirq implementation, this executor can be used for noisy depolarizing simulation.
+This executor can be used to simulate a circuit with depolarizing noise and to return the exact expectation value of an observable (without the shot noise typical of a real experiment).

 .. testcode::